Dysfunctional Relationships: How to Survive and Thrive

 Having said this, though, even legitimate needs can deteriorate into selfish, unrealistic demands.
 Legitimate needs can easily be degraded into uncontrollable selfishness as is seen when an adult child blames his parents’ divorce for his unhappiness as an adult and plunges into a self-destructive addiction.
 As important as childhood environment is, the will, strengthened by wise choices, contributes even more to adult happiness.

-Principle 9: Meet Needs in Healthy Ways.
+Principle 9: Meet Needs in Healthful Ways

 There are many ways God can help us mature and meet needs healthfully.
 One is to find a father or mother in Israel (a mentor) to befriend us.
 They will teach you how to struggle fearfully, but bravely with life’s difficulties and unexpected problems.
 Many limitations can be overcome by teamwork, even those from childhood deprivations due to growing up in a dysfunctional family.

 In His church, God has provided us with families and friends who stick closer than blood brothers.
 These individuals can help to mitigate the effects of our troubled past.
 By becoming involved with children or adolescents, we can become more acquainted with ourselves and develop in the areas in which we need to grow.
 Teaching part time at a grade school has sharpened my perception of my defects that needed to be remedied.
 Certain events there sometimes remind me of how I felt as a child or teenager and perhaps those emotions tap into a current dilemma.
 Many times I rejoiced over my leaps and my students’ taking leaps into maturity.
-Almost every time I correct or discipline, a still small voice tills the fallow ground of my heart.
+Almost every time I correct or discipline, a still small voice breaks up the fallow ground of my heart.

 A word of caution here: God’s church is also a hospital for sinners.
 Choose your mentors wisely and look for one person to take the place of your mom, dad, or family.
 Be careful not to fall into a co-dependent relationship where you get your self-worth from one person, one job, and one position.
 The balance here is essential.
 You need a variety of relationships and activities to achieve optimal mental health.